-Why the Global Peace Index Is Nonsense Pseudoscience
+Why the Global Peace Index Is Nonsensical Pseudoscience

 At the beginning of June, a Sydney-based think tank released its “Global Peace Index” report.
 The bbc, reporting on the finds, wrote in an absurd headline: “World 0.28 Percent More Peaceful Than Last Year.”

 Overall, 93 countries “improved” while 68 “deteriorated.”
 Apparently, we’re on the slightly upward trend.

 There is a problem though.
 Drawing any conclusions from a “Global Peace Index” is nonsensical pseudoscience.